praveens-git-bit/LAB364Modernize-data-estate-MS-Fabric-Azure-Databricks-and-AI-Foundry/exercise3.md

       ![th11.png](media/th11.png)

-16. For the fields listed, configure the following:
+16. For the fields listed, configure the following: (as shown in the next step)

    - **productId**: Enable **Searchable**.